cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **timeTable:** Name of the Table that keeps track of the last time files were read in.
 (Macro-enabled)

+**timeTableExplorer:** Name of the Explorer table corresponding to 'Time Table' dataset.
+If not mentioned, name will be same as the 'Time Table' dataset.
+(Macro-enabled)

+**timeTableExplorerDatabase:** Database name for the 'Time Table for Explorer' dataset.
+If left blank, table will be stored in default database.
+(Macro-enabled)

 **inputFormatClass:** Name of the input format class, which must be a subclass of FileInputFormat.
 Defaults to CombineTextInputFormat.
 (Macro-enabled)